 How to Prepare for the Test

-A full bladder is necessary to get a good picture.
-Therefore, you may be asked to drink 2 to 3 glasses of liquid an hour before the test.
-You should not urinate before the procedure.
+You will need to have a full bladder to get the best ultrasound image.
+You may be asked to drink 2 to 3 glasses of liquid an hour before the test.
+DO NOT urinate before the procedure.

 There may be some discomfort from pressure on the full bladder.
 The conducting gel may feel slightly cold and wet.
 You will not feel the ultrasound waves.